abdullatheef/kube8-example-django-celery/README.md

-# This codebase allows 3 types of running services
-## 1. Straight forward running each application
-## 2. docker compose
-## 3. kubernetes
+## About
+This repo contains a to-do app, where items can add, list and delete.
+Also a simple register/signin.
+This application can run in 3 types of setup

 ### 1. Straight forward running each application
+### 2. docker compose
+### 3. kubernetes

+### Straight forward running each application

 ```
 ./run.sh